Whatever happens at the IAAF World Junior Championships next week, 2012 has been a year to remember for British long jumper Jazmin Sawyers.

 Earlier this year the multi-talented teenager from Newcastle-under-Lyme in the English Midlands finished second in the two-man bobsleigh event at the 2012 Youth Winter Olympics in Innsbruck.

-It was a stunning achievement for the young brakewoman, who turned just 18 in May and will still be an athletics junior next year, as British success in the sport on a global level has been rare and the last senior medal won at the Winter Olympics was back in 1998.
+It was a stunning achievement for the young brakewoman, as British success in the sport on a global level has been rare and the last senior medal won at the Winter Olympics was back in 1998.

-However, Sawyer is now aiming to upgrade the silver medal she won on the ice in January in for a golden one in the sand pit of Barcelona's Montjuic Olympic Stadium.
+However, Sawyers is now aiming to upgrade the silver medal she won on the ice in January in for a golden one in the sand pit of Barcelona's Montjuic Olympic Stadium.

 Jumping for joy

-She leads the 2012 World junior rankings with her 6.64m effort she achieved at the UK Olympic Trials in Birmingham last month.
+She leads the 2012 world junior list with her 6.64m effort she achieved at the UK Olympic Trials in Birmingham last month.

 "This was the biggest stage of my athletics career so far, so to smash my personal best is amazing," said Sawyers recently, after adding 22 centimetres to her previous personal best.